dharsoumyadip/museum-candy-project/README.md

  Museum of Candy Project instructed by Colt Steele.

  ## About
-Museum of Candy project code-along from Colt Steele's web developer bootcamp
+Museum of Candy project code-along from Colt Steele's web developer bootcamp.

-Goes over CSS grid / flexbox, and making a UI mobile-responsive.
+Goes over CSS grid / flexbox, and making a UI mobile-responsive using Bootstrap.

  <a name="features"></a>